KrypticCliff/OptiMac/README.md

+# OPTIMAC a tool to reduce the pretty effects for performance.
+(Modified for University Lab Optimization)

 OptiMac will optimize device by doing the following:

   - Remove any trace of "Inventory_Update" scripts (Which I still don't know what it does.)